 As a Student/Parent/Guardian I understand the possession of electronic items at school is considered contraband and may be confiscated if the item is causing a disruption in class.

-Student/Parent/Guardian need to date, sign, and return this sheet to acknowledge understanding and receipt of the student handbook.
+TMS Student/Parent or Guardian need to date, sign, and return this sheet to acknowledge understanding and receipt of the student handbook.

+TIMODIR.

-Student Name (PLEASE PRINT) I.D.
+Student Name (Please Print) I.D.
 Number

 Student Signature Date

-Parent/ Guardian Signature Date
+Parent/Guardian Signature Date